 Explore the ND Compass Community Building Toolkit.
 It provides a framework and resources to improve your community development process.

-We encourage you to promote North Dakota Compass to others who are looking for credible, unbiased information to improve their communities.
-Please consider linking from your site to North Dakota Compass, and promoting this resource to others.
-Widgets, logos, and other useful tools can be found in the toolbox.
+Help promote ND Compass to individuals and organizations looking for credible, unbiased data and information to improve their communities.
+Link from your site to ND Compass, and promote this valuable resource to others.
+Widgets, logos, and tutorials can be found in the toolbox.